Skip to content

 A bucket with this prefix is created whenever one of our ingress systems is used and one does not already exist.
 If you have already created a bucket with this naming structure be warned that these services will interact with the bucket.

-The upload process to the SFTP service is a one way system, that means that data that comes into the system cannot go out this way.
+The upload process to the ingress mechanisms are one way, that means that data that comes into the system cannot go out this way.
 For example if you were to upload data into this bucket it will not be made accessible to the SFTP users.
-At a technical level objects within the ingress bucket are air-gapped from the SFTP users.
+At a technical level objects within the ingress bucket are air-gapped from the various ingress mechanisms.

 Note